 How to benchmark your locations and understand the drivers of the model?

-With our predictive models you are able map the full potential of every location and every neighborhood
+With our predictive models you are able to map the full potential of every location and every neighborhood.

 Additionally, it can be interesting to compare this predicted performance with their current performance and pinpoint underutilized locations and regions.

-The frameworks configured in the Location Performance module will help you find an answer to these questions, as well as help you understand all the relevant drivers that have an impact on the predicted performance.
+The frameworks configured in the Location Performance module will help you find an answer to these questions, as well as help you understand all the relevant drivers in the model that have an impact on the predicted performance.

 1. Benchmarking framework (existing network)

-GOAL: benchmarking the predicted outcome (= benchmark) for each location with their current performance and identifying underutilized locations
+GOAL: Benchmarking the predicted outcome (= benchmark) for each existing location with their current performance and identifying underutilized locations.

 Building blocks

-• Benchmark: estimation of the predicted potential for each location, considering the current macro and micro environment.
+- Benchmark: estimation of the predicted potential for each existing location, considering the current macro and micro environment (corresponding to a certain data period)

-• Drivers of the predictive model*: these are the columns in the framework displaying the macro and micro environment indicators that define the predicted potential of each location. (*below you can find a brief summary of these indicators)
+- Drivers of the predictive model*: these are the columns (right from the location classification column) in the framework displaying the macro and micro environment indicators that define the predicted performance of each location. (*below you can find a brief summary of these indicators)

 How to use

-• For each line/ location in the framework; analyze the real sales and the benchmark column.
+- For each location in the framework; analyze the real sales and the benchmark column.
 The deviation column displays the deviation percentage.

-• The colours within the framework can be understood by analyzing each driver or column.
-The colour scale is determined by weighing each location against the average of that column for all locations displayed in the framework.
+- The colors within the framework can be understood by analyzing each driver or column.
+The color scale is determined by weighing each location against the average of that column for all locations displayed in the framework.
+Be aware that the color scale of the column depends on the filter(s) you've activated.

-• Green indicates that your location performs better than the average on that indicator, while red indicates that your location performs worse than the average.
+Green indicates that your location performs better than the average on that indicator (if applicable, for a given filter), while red indicates that your location performs worse than the average.

 2. Benchmarking framework (new locations)

-GOAL: analyzing the drivers of our predictive model & benchmark it with existing locations, in order to have a better understanding of the predicted outcome.
+GOAL: Analyzing the drivers of our predictive model & benchmark it with existing locations, in order to have a better understanding of the predicted outcome for your new (simulated) locations.

 Building blocks: